radio1988/c-count/README.md

 C-COUNT is implemented as a modified LeNet convolutional neural network (LeCun Y et al., Gradient-Based Learning Applied to Document Recognition.
 Proc of The IEEE.
 1998).
 C-COUNT is trained to measure the number and size of colony-forming-unit-erythroid (CFU-e) colonies in colony-formation assays.
 The input to the tool are grayscale automated-microscopy bright-field images of CFU-e colony assay plates.
 Prior to imaging the plates are stained with diaminobenzidine, which turns CFU-e colonies dark and allows them to be distinguished from other colony types, debris or cell aggregates.

 The trained tool (provided with an h5 weights file) is expected to identify CFU-e colonies in images with a similar microscopy set-up to that described in Li et al..
 It is possible to re-train the tool to improve performance for each laboratory's microscopy setup.
-With appropriate training datasets it may be possible to adapt C-COUNT to identify other colony types.
+With appropriate training datasets, it may be possible to adapt C-COUNT to identify other colony types.

 Users may ask a question in [issues](https://github.com/radio1988/c-count/issues) page to help guide them in adapting C-COUNT to their specific needs.
 Training dataset images need to be suitable (clear, and with well separated colonies).